Foreign tax relief

 Currently, non-UK domiciled taxpayers who claim the remittance basis of taxation but who have been resident in the United Kingdom in at least seven out of the previous nine tax years have to pay GBP 30,000 per tax year in order to claim the remittance basis.
 The remittance basis charge increases to GBP 60,000 for non-domiciled individuals who have been in the United Kingdom for at least 12 of the previous 14 tax years.

-The remittance basis is not available once the individual has been UK resident for 15 years.
+The remittance basis is not available once the individual has been UK resident for 15 out of the previous 20 tax years.

 The remittance basis charge is in addition to the tax liability arising on the income and gains remitted to the United Kingdom.
 As the GBP 30,000/60,000 is a tax (on either income or capital depending on the funds nominated), it should be accepted as income tax or CGT by other jurisdictions for the purposes of tax treaties.
 In respect of United States (US) citizens, the US Internal Revenue Service (IRS) has confirmed that the remittance basis charge is a creditable foreign tax.